xyproto/algernon/README.md

 // Return a table with keys and values as given in the request URL, or in the given URL (`/some/page?x=7` makes the key `x` with the value `7` available). urldata([string]) -> table

-// Redirect to a relative URL.
+// Redirect to an absolute or relative URL.
 May take an HTTP status code that will be used when redirecting. redirect(string[, string])

+// Permanent redirect to an absolute or relative URL.
+Uses status code 302. permanent_redirect(string)

 // Transmit what has been outputted so far, to the client. flush()